DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/12-healthcheck.md

 ### Heartbeats - .hb.hb

 All processes regularly publish a signal to show it is still active.
 This signal is called a heartbeat.
-Recieved heartbeats are received and a summary can be seen stored within a table called `.hb.hb`.
+Heartbeats are received and a summary can be seen stored within the `.hb.hb` table.

 The discovery process can be used to view the heartbeat of all processes (with the exception of the Feed).